-- 1. Out of pocket by user or family
+- 1. Out-of-pocket by user or family,

-- 2. Medicare
+- 2. Medicare.

-- 3. Medicaid
+- 3. Medicaid,

-- 4. Private Insurance
+- 4. Private Insurance,

-5. Veteran's Administration, excluding CHAMPVA
+- 5. Veterans Administration, excluding TRICARE,

-6. CHAMPUS or CHAMPVA
+- 6. TRICARE, formerly CHAMPUS/CHAMPVA,

-7. Other Federal sources - includes Indian Health Service, Military Treatment Facilities, and other care by the Federal government
+- 7. Other Federal sources includes Indian Health Service, Military Treatment Facilities, and other care by the Federal government,

-8. Other State and Local Source - includes community and neighborhood clinics, State and local health departments, and State programs other than Medicaid.
+- 8. Other State and Local Source includes community and neighborhood clinics, State and local health departments, and State programs other than Medicaid.

-9. Workers Compensation
+- 9. Workers' Compensation, and

-10. Other Unclassified Sources - includes sources such as automobile, homeowner's, liability, and other miscellaneous or unknown sources.
+- 10. Other Unclassified Sources includes sources such as automobile, homeowner's, liability, and other miscellaneous or unknown sources.

-Two additional source of payment variables were created to classify payments for particular persons that appear inconsistent due to differences between survey questions on health insurance coverage and sources of payment for medical events.
+Two additional source of payment variables were created to classify payments for events with apparent inconsistencies between insurance coverage and sources of payment based on data collected in the survey.
 These variables include:

-11. Other Private - any type of private insurance payments reported for persons not reported to have any private health insurance coverage during the year as defined in MEPS; and

-12. Other Public - Medicaid payments reported for persons who were not reported to be enrolled in the Medicaid program at any time during the year.
+- 11. Other Private any type of private insurance payments reported for persons not reported to have any private health insurance coverage during the year as defined in MEPS, and - 12.
+Other Public Medicare/Medicaid payments reported for persons who were not reported to be enrolled in the Medicare/Medicaid program at any time during the year.

 Though relatively small in magnitude, data users/analysts should exercise caution when interpreting the expenditures associated with these two additional sources of payment.
 While these payments stem from apparent inconsistent responses to health insurance and source of payment questions in the survey, some of these inconsistencies may have logical explanations.
 For example, private insurance coverage in MEPS is defined as having a major medical plan covering hospital and physician services.
-If a MEPS sampled person did not have such coverage but had a single service type insurance plan (e.g. dental insurance) that paid for a particular episode of care, those payments may be classified as "other private".
+If a MEPS sampled person did not have such coverage but had a single service type insurance plan (e.g., dental insurance) that paid for a particular episode of care, those payments may be classified as "other private."
 Some of the "other public" payments may stem from confusion between Medicaid and other state and local programs or may be from persons who were not enrolled in Medicaid, but were presumed eligible by a provider who ultimately received payments from the program.

-2.5.4.8 Dental Expenditure Variables (DVFS99X- DVTC99X)
+2.5.4.8 Dental Expenditure Variables (DVSF00X- DVTC00X)

-Dental expenditures were obtained only through the Household Component Survey.
-For cases with missing expenditure data, dental expenditures were imputed using the procedures described above.
-DVFS99X - DVOT99X are the 12 sources of payment, DVTC99X is the total charge, and DVXP99X is the sum of the 12 sources of payments for the dental expenditure.
-The 12 sources of payment are: self/family, Medicare, Medicaid, private insurance, Veterans Administration, CHAMPUS/CHAMPVA, other federal, state/local governments, Workman's Compensation, other private insurance, other public insurance and other insurance.
+DVSF00X - DVOT00X are the 12 sources of payment.
+DVTC00X is the total charge, and DVXP00X is the sum of the 12 sources of payment for the Dental expenditures.
+The 12 source of payment are: self/family (DVSF00X), Medicare (DVMR00X), Medicaid (DVMD00X), private insurance (DVPV00X), Veterans Administration (DVVA00X), TRICARE (DVTR00X), other Federal sources (DVOF00X), State and Local (nonfederal) government sources (DVSL00X), Worker's Compensation (DVWC00X), other private insurance (DVOR00X), other public insurance (DVOU00X), and other insurance (DVOT00X).